Enforcement

 storage: "10Gi"

-Limits will be inherited by all the namespaces created by Alice.
-In our case, when Alice creates the namespace solar-production, Capsule creates the following:
+Limits will be inherited by all the Namespaces created by Alice.
+In our case, when Alice creates the Namespace solar-production, Capsule creates the following:

 apiVersion: v1